mgasperini/introduction-to-numpy/introduction-to-arrays-vectors-and-matrices/76-Vectors & Matrix.md

 ### Vector

 * A vector, in programming, is a type of array that is one-dimensional.

 * For example, \[1, 2, 3, 4, 5] is a vector.

+Here's a simple explanation of what it means for a vector to be one-dimensional:

+Imagine you have a box with a bunch of toy cars inside.
+You can think of the box as an array, and each toy car as an element in the array.
+An array is like a list of things that are organized in a specific order.

+Now, imagine that you only have one row of toy cars in your box.
+This means that the toy cars are all lined up in a single row, like this:

+car 1, car 2, car 3, car 4, car 5

+This is a one-dimensional array, or a vector, because there is only one row of toy cars.
+In other words, the array has only one dimension, or direction.

+In contrast, if you had a box with multiple rows of toy cars, like this:

+car 1, car 2, car 3
+car 4, car 5, car 6
+car 7, car 8, car 9

+Then this would be a two-dimensional array, because it has two dimensions, or directions (up and down, as well as left and right).

 ### Matrix